 Shortly, it can be caused by a missing file, a corrupted registry entry, an outdated driver, or even a system failure.

 Well, for finding the right troubleshooting solutions, we structured this tutorial in dedicated sections where you can find details on how to fix DLL errors 126 and 127 on Windows 10.

 As already outlined, this is not necessarily a system problem.
-So, before running any Microsoft troubleshooters or before choosing to perform other drastic measures (such as using a Windows restore point), you should first try to isolate the issue.
+So, before choosing to perform other drastic measures (such as using a Windows restore point), you should first try to isolate the issue.

 In this way, you can fix the DLL errors 126 and 127 easily and quickly, by using one of the methods explained below.

 It’s worth mentioning that this problem can also be associated with the loadlibrary error 126 in Windows 10.

 How can I fix DLL errors 126/127 on Windows 10?

 - Temporarily disable your antivirus protection

 - Run the DirectX End-User Runtime Web Installer toolkit